Helping Children Heal (VOCA)

 Overcoming the Effects of Sexual Abuse

-- Learning coping skills/mechanisms
+- Learning new coping skills

 - Moving through and coming to terms with denial, grief and anger